NeoNeuron/GLMCC/README.md

 $ python3 Est_Data.py <Directory of the data> <the number of neurons> (sim or exp) (GLM or LR)

 where, sim (exp) corresponds to simulated (experimental) data, and GLM (LR) corresponds to original GLMCC (revised GLMCC).
 The output file "W_py_5400.csv" is the estimate of the connectivity matrix (in the units of the post-synaptic potential).
-The column (row) represents the index of the pre(post)-synaptic neuron.
+The column (row) index represents the index of the post(pre)-synaptic neuron.
 For example, you can analyze the simulation data in "simulation_data":

-$ python3 Est_Data.py simulation_data 20 sim GLMCC
+$ python3 Est_Data.py simulation_data datafile.npy 20 sim GLMCC

 glmcc_fitting.py:
 This program generates a Cross-correlation figure for each pair of neurons.